joaoprado-rs/kvp-rust/README.md

 # kvp-rust

-A simple key-value pair storage system written in Rust.
+This is a simple key-value pair storage system written in Rust.

-This feature was developed by joaoprado-rs
+This feature was developed by 'joaoprado-rs'